15 Awesome Memorial Day Recipes Kick Off Summer

 Salads

-The Café Sucre Farine shared this Mexican Chopped Salad, which is similar to the Cowboy Caviar, but the addition of romaine lettuce definitely puts it in the salad category.
+The Café Sucre Farine shared this Mexican Chopped Salad, which is similar to the Cowboy Caviar, but the addition of romaine lettuce puts it in the salad category.
 Jicama and fried corn tortilla strips add crunch to an already beautiful salad of fresh vegetables.

 TIP: Think how your recipes will look placed together on a buffet table.
 I would probably not serve the Cowboy Caviar and the Mexican Chopped Salad together because they look too much alike.

-Mexican chopped salad
+Mexican chopped salad with corn and diced vegetables

 I love the combination of watermelon and feta and I’ve made a version of this salad for years, sans the blueberries.
 Watermelon, Feta Blueberry Salad from Running in a Skirt is perfect to celebrate Memorial Day.
 It’s pretty, oh so fresh and refreshing, and healthy.

-My all~time favorite salad for summer and a party is Jalapeńo Cornbread Salad.
+My all-time favorite salad for summer and a party is Jalapeńo Cornbread Salad.
 (The link to the cornbread is on the salad post.)
 I always served it at our Kentucky Derby Party, but I’ve also made it for summer parties.
-It does take time for the prep, but it is oh~so~worth it.
+It does take time for the prep, but it is oh-so-worth it.

 Barbecue